kubeflow/katib/README.md

 ## StudyConfig

-In the Study config file, we define the feasible space of parameters and configuration of a kubernetes job.Examples of such Study configs are in the `conf` directory.
-The configuration items are as follows.
+In the Study config file, we define the feasible space of parameters and configuration of a kubernetes job.
+Examples of such Study configs are in the `conf` directory.
+The configuration items are as follows:

 - name: Study name
 - owner: Owner